 WARNING: TEST FOR COMPATIBILITY WHEN USING THIS PRODUCT WITH PRODUCTS FROM OTHER BRANDS.
 General Finishes products should be tested to your complete satisfaction before using.
 General Finishes will not be responsible for any failure if our products are used in conjunction with other brands of finishes.
 We do not test General Finishes products with those of another manufacturer and will not accept liability if there is a compatibility issue.

 HOW TO USE OIL BASE GEL STAIN OVER EXISTING FINISHES

 TWO WAYS TO APPLY GEL STAIN OVER EXISTING FINISHES

 1. Apply On/Wipe Off Method:

 Work on one section at a time.
-Apply gel stain liberally with a cotton cloth, pad, brush, or Handi-Painter applicator.
+Apply gel stain liberally with a foam/bristle brush or Handi-Painter applicator.
 Wipe off excess stain with a cloth or high quality paper towels.
 Wipe with the grain and blending any adjoining areas.
 Additional coats will darken the initial coat.

 2. Painting Stain On:

 This method is normally used if a very dark painted look is desired.
 Dry brush on sparingly the first coat.
 Brush on the second coat heavily with a bristle or foam brush and then dry-brush the excess stain off with a clean brush.
 Using the flat part of a dry bristle brush (slightly angled) brush across and feather out in the direction of the grain pattern.
 Additional coats will give a darker color.

 Apply gel stain lightly with a foam/bristle brush or Handi-Painter applicator.
 Dry brush with a bristle brush and discharge the excess stain onto a mineral spirt dampened cloth as you work.